Last updated August 24th, 2023.

 Investing in Asia isn’t always easy.
-Some, but not all countries love making things difficult on foreign investors.
+Some, but not all countries love making things difficult for foreign investors.

 Generally speaking, Asia’s emerging economies have immense growth potential and are open for business.
 Yet unreasonable levels of bureaucracy and corruption are still common in a few places.

 Of course, you shouldn’t make your life unnecessarily difficult either.
 Getting started investing in Asian markets without much hassle remains possible… if you choose the right place.

 Below are three of the easiest countries to be a foreign investor in Asia.
 We’ll judge them based on minimum entry price, ease of investment, economic growth prospects, and variety of options available to foreigners.